migueldeicaza/SwiftGodotKit/README.md

 # Discussions

-You can join our [https://github.com/migueldeicaza/SwiftGodot/discussions](discussions on Github) or the #swiftgodotkit channel on the [Swift on Godot Slack server](https://join.slack.com/t/swiftongodot/shared_invite/zt-2aqygohvb-stSRGEAN~c3awuMwtaqCAA).
+You can join our [Discussions on GitHub](https://github.com/migueldeicaza/SwiftGodot/discussions) or the #swiftgodotkit channel on the [Swift on Godot Slack server](https://join.slack.com/t/swiftongodot/shared_invite/zt-2aqygohvb-stSRGEAN~c3awuMwtaqCAA).